Alipouryaghoub/ResearchTrack1_Assignment2/README.md

 # ROS Last Target Service Node B for Storing and Retrieving Desired Positions

---Initialization:--The class CustomLastTargetService initializes with default values for the last desired x and y positions.
+__Initialization:__ The class CustomLastTargetService initializes with default values for the last desired x and y positions.

-# Node Initialization:
-The ROS node is initialized with the name 'custom_last_target_service'.
+__Node Initialization:__ The ROS node is initialized with the name 'custom_last_target_service'.
 A log message indicates the successful initialization of the node.

-# Callback Function:
-The result_callback function serves as the callback for the 'input' service.
+ __Callback Function:__ The result_callback function serves as the callback for the 'input' service.
 It creates a response message of type InputResponse and sets its x and y inputs to the last desired positions obtained from the ROS parameter server.

-# Service Advertisement:
-The run_service_node method advertises the 'input' service with the name 'input' using the custom service type 'Input'.
+ __Service Advertisement:__ The run_service_node method advertises the 'input' service with the name 'input' using the custom service type 'Input'.

-# Service Handling:
-The node enters a spin loop, keeping it active to handle incoming service requests.
+__Service Handling:__ The node enters a spin loop, keeping it active to handle incoming service requests.
 When a request is received, the callback function is invoked to generate a response with the last desired x and y positions.

-# Node Execution:
-In the main block, an instance of the CustomLastTargetService class is created, and the run_service_node method is called, initiating the execution of Node B.
+__Node Execution:__ In the main block, an instance of the CustomLastTargetService class is created, and the run_service_node method is called, initiating the execution of Node B.

 In summary, Node B provides a service that responds to requests by supplying the last desired x and y positions, allowing other nodes in the ROS system to retrieve this information as needed.